-To insert a checkbox in Word, you have two options:
+To add a checkboxn (☑) in Word, you have two options:

 - A non-clickable checkbox (not interactive)